-The patent portfolio for losmapimod is based upon Fulcrum-owned and in-licensed patent families that include patents and patent applications directed to new methods of using losmapimod and other p38 inhibitors to treat FSHD, pharmaceutical compositions generically and specifically covering p38 inhibitors, and methods for identifying novel compositions to treat FSHD.
-As of April 30, 2019, we owned one allowed U.S. patent application, one U.S. pending non-provisional patent application, four foreign patent applications, three pending PCT applications, and two U.S. provisional patent applications relating to our p38a/b program, primarily relating to methods of using losmapimod and certain other p38 inhibitors for the treatment of FSHD.
-While we believe that the specific and generic claims contained in our allowed U.S. patent application provide protection for the method of using losmapimod for the treatment of FSHD, and is not implicated by invalidating prior art, third parties may nevertheless challenge such claims.
+The patent portfolio for losmapimod is based upon Fulcrum-owned patent applications and in-licensed patents directed to new methods of using losmapimod and other p38 inhibitors to treat FSHD, pharmaceutical compositions generically and specifically covering p38 inhibitors, and methods for identifying novel compositions to treat FSHD.
+As of June 30, 2019, we owned one allowed U.S. patent application, one U.S. pending non-provisional patent application, four foreign patent applications filed in Taiwan, Uruguay, Venezuela and Argentina and three pending PCT applications relating to our p38a/b program, primarily relating to methods of using losmapimod and certain other p38 inhibitors for the treatment of FSHD.
+On June 19, 2019, we were notified by the USPTO that a patent covering the use of losmapimod for the treatment of patients with FSHD will issue to us on July 9, 2019.
+We own the patent application relating to this patent and, once issued, we will own the patent.
+While we believe that the specific and generic claims contained in our allowed U.S. patent application for the method of using losmapimod for the treatment of FSHD, and is not implicated by invalidating prior art, third parties may nevertheless challenge such claims.
 If any such claims are invalidated or rendered unenforceable for any reason, we will lose valuable intellectual property rights and our ability to prevent others from competing with us would be impaired.
 Any U.S. or ex-U.S. patents that may issue from pending applications that we own, if any, for our p38a/b program are projected to have a statutory expiration date in 2038, excluding any additional term for patent term adjustments or patent term extension, if applicable.